 So, if your blog reviews expensive tech products, you could still earn good money per sale even if the commissions are low.

-Perhaps your blog has an engaged audience that you love to interact with, have a lot in common, and everything looks promising.
+Perhaps your blog has an engaged audience that you love to interact with and have a lot in common with, hence everything looks promising.
 Such scenarios can be great for profiting through displaying ads — but not always for diversifying your income streams.

 A warning sign that you’ve picked the wrong blog niche is having an audience that engages with you, posts comments and gives you feedback, but never buys anything you sell or recommend.